totten/civix/UPGRADE.md

 ### Upgrade to v17.08.0+: The Big `E`

 civix v17.08.0+ introduces a new helper class.
-You can generate following the "General" upgrade procedure (above).
+You can generate it by following the "General Tasks" (above).
 No other changes are required.

 Optionally, if you want to *use* this helper class, then add a line like this to your other `*.php` files: